kamijoseph/Fake-News/README.md

 *Real news* (class = 1)

-The model is trained on a publicly available dataset of fake and real news articles.
+Remark: The model is trained on a publicly available dataset of fake and real news articles.
 ---

 ## Features